CiscoDevNet/cloud-security/Cloudlock/Sample Scripts/README.md

-# Cisco CloudLock Sample Script
+# Cisco Cloudlock Sample Script

 ## Introduction
-The following is a step by step guide to get incidents from Cisco CloudLock via a Python script that makes API calls.
-This scripts is supplied to customers as a sample which customers are free to use or modify for use with your Cisco CloudLock subscription under the [Universal Cloud Agreement](http://www.cisco.com/c/dam/en_us/about/doing_business/legal/docs/universal-cloud-agreement.pdf) and [Offer Description](http://www.cisco.com/c/dam/en_us/about/doing_business/legal/docs/omnibus-cloud-security.pdf) respectively (collectively, the “Cisco Agreement”).
+The following is a step by step guide to get incidents from Cisco Cloudlock via a Python script that makes API calls.
+This scripts is supplied to customers as a sample which customers are free to use or modify for use with your Cisco Cloudlock subscription under the [Universal Cloud Agreement](http://www.cisco.com/c/dam/en_us/about/doing_business/legal/docs/universal-cloud-agreement.pdf) and [Offer Description](http://www.cisco.com/c/dam/en_us/about/doing_business/legal/docs/omnibus-cloud-security.pdf) respectively (collectively, the “Cisco Agreement”).
-However, please note that any samples are not covered by the CloudLock product warranty or support and are provided “AS IS”.
+However, please note that any samples are not covered by the Cloudlock product warranty or support and are provided “AS IS”.
 Variations or changes in scripts can impact the effectiveness of the script and customers are responsible for updating the samples as needed to meet their use cases.
 Use of the APIs are subject to the Cloudlock Terms of Service referenced above.

 ## Script Overview
 The scripts function in four steps, as detailed below:
 ![Example](https://github.com/CiscoDevNet/cloud-security/blob/master/Cloudlock/Sample%20Scripts/sampleScriptDiag.png)

-1. The script calls the CloudLock API [instructions on prerequisites and configuration are provided in the official documentation](https://docs.cloudlock.info/docs/introduction-to-api-enterprise)
+1. The script calls the Cloudlock API [instructions on prerequisites and configuration are provided in the official documentation](https://docs.cloudlock.info/docs/introduction-to-api-enterprise)
 2. The script gets the API call results
 3. The script outputs the incidents/activities to either a file or to syslog (syslog is a way to send messages to a logging server).